丨SINCE 2019

 Wrap-up

 I've spent a lot of time figuring out how Amazon Prime Video handles its offline downloads.
 While the service looks generous at first glance, there are quite a few rules you can't ignore.
 These aren't just made up on a whim; they actually come from the way film rights and business agreements work.
 Personally, I think the official app does the job for most situations, like flights or weekend trips.
-But if I ever want to hold onto a show for good, or maybe dodge restrictions tied to my location or timeline, I usually check out other options.
+But if I ever want a more predictable offline routine—especially for travel—I focus on planning better: keep a shorter watchlist, download on Wi-Fi, avoid pressing play too early, and do a quick airplane-mode test.
+When I need “extra freedom,” it’s usually about organizing my own legally owned videos as a backup plan while keeping Prime content inside the official app and its rules.

 Edited and reviewed by Malcolm.